World Cup 2018: Scores, Results, Highlights and Reaction from Sunday

 As the hosts packed men behind the ball, La Roja—lacking invention or intensity—struggled to penetrate Russia's defence.

-Spain should have been awarded a penalty deep into extra time when Ramos and Pique were both fouled during a free-kick, but while the incident was reviewed by the Video Assistant Referee, nothing was given.
+Spain should have been awarded a penalty deep into extra time when Ramos and Pique were both fouled during a free-kick, but while the video assistant referee reviewed the incident, nothing was given.

 In the resulting shootout, Fyodor Smolov, Ignashevich, Aleksandr Golovin and Denis Cheryshev all found the net, as did Andres Iniesta, Pique and Ramos, but Koke and Aspas failed to convert their efforts: